Shubhamc817/Online-Job-Portal/Readme.txt

 MySQL workbench and execute.

-FSD-IP - Profile updation project has been developed keeping in mind to get all the functionality as below-
+FSD-IP - Online Job Search Portal project has been developed keeping in mind to get all the functionality as below-

 Admin - For Admin,for simplicity, the credentials are set default - id- admin and password also - admin